 The sgRNA is a single-stranded RNA known as a guided RNA having a complementary sequence to our target location.
 It is made up of two parts; the crRNA that has the complementary 20 nucleotides and the tracrRNA having the loop that recognizes the CAS9.

 Once the tracrRNA part identifies the CAS, it guides the nucleus to the site of cleaving.

 We need to design the sgRNA computationally.
 First, based on the location of the PAM sequence, the sgRNA binding site is decided, usually, upstream to the PAM.

 We have covered an amazing article covering the whole process and tool to design the sgRNA.
 Read it here: sgRNA- definition, mechanism and designing.

-Once the gRNA is designed, synthesize it and clone it in a plasmid.
+Once the gRNA is designed, we need to synthesize it and clone it in a plasmid.

-We have now state of the art facilities to synthesize the oligos of the gRNA or sgRNA in vitro.
+We now have state-of-the-art facilities to synthesize the oligos of the gRNA or sgRNA in vitro.
 But we have to prepare a stock or clone of it.
-To do so, select the specific plasmid, inset the gRNA gene in it and develop several clones of it.
+To do so, select the specific plasmid, insert the gRNA gene in it and develop several clones of it.

 After that, isolate the gRNA expressed from the plasmid.
-Also by in vitro transcription, the sgRNA can be synthesized.
+Moreover, In vitro transcription also helps to synthesize the sgRNA.
 Once our gRNA is synthesized, CAS9 is ready to manipulate the gene of interest.

-The electroporation method is widely used to insert the CAS9 and sgRNA to the target cell.
-Under the influence of the current, pores are created in a cell that allows the nuclease and sgRNA into the cell.
+The electroporation method is widely used to insert the CAS9 and sgRNA into the target cell.
+Here, under the influence of the current, pores are created in a cell that allows the nuclease and sgRNA intake.